openharmony/applications_players/README.md

 ## Introduction

-**Player** (package: `com.ohos.players`) is a pre-installed **system application** in OpenHarmony, providing media list browsing, audio/video playback, playlist management, and search capabilities across phone and tablet devices.
+**Player** (bundle name: `com.ohos.players`) is a pre-installed **system application** in OpenHarmony, providing media list browsing, audio/video playback, playlist management, and search capabilities across phone and tablet devices.

 This is a system pre-installed application.
 Users can enter the Player from the desktop icon, File Manager's "Open with" action, and other entry points.